Than-Soryapongs/spring-boot-zookeeper-kafka-microservice/README.md

 3. `payment-service` processes the payment decision.
 4. If payment succeeds, the booking is confirmed.
 5. If payment fails, the booking is cancelled and the room is released back to available inventory.
-6. `notification-service` records saga-related events for tracking and audit.

 The repository is organized as a Maven multi-module project with these services:

 - `booking-service` on port `8081`
 - `room-service` on port `8082`
 - `payment-service` on port `8083`
-- `notification-service` for event handling and notifications

 Supporting infrastructure is provided through Docker Compose: